aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-vs-mcp.md

 Authorization is a control requirement enforced by the system.

-If authorization is modeled as “just another tool call,” then:
+If authorization is modeled as "just another tool call," then:

 - The agent conceptually participates in its own approval flow
 - The boundary between control and capability weakens
 - Enforcement risks becoming advisory

-HARP’s philosophy is:
+HARP's philosophy is:

 Authorization must be externally verifiable and enforced, not cooperatively negotiated.